theotow/manuelvilling.de/README.md

 [![Build Status](https://travis-ci.com/theotow/manuelvilling.de.svg?branch=master)](https://travis-ci.com/theotow/manuelvilling.de)

-This will be the repo where i will host my new portfolio page, i just released the 2018 version.
+This will be the repo where i will host my new portfolio page, it was released in 2018, and updaed in 2019 to meet the latest standards.

 ### Features

-[x] Serverless hosting of main website + graphql endpoint
+[x] Serverless hosting of main website + graphql endpoint via zeit.co

-[x] www to non-www redirect with S3 bucket
+[x] www to non-www redirect via aws s3 bucket

-[x] mono repo with lerna
+[x] mono repo with yarn

-[x] serverside rendering
+[x] serverside rendering with next.js

 [x] styled-components, react-router